Altinn/altinn-studio-docs/content/app/development/ux/components/temp/new-components-template/RadioButtons/_index.en.md

 Add sections describing the configuration of properties specific for the component.
 - Use the below Designer/Code tabs shortcode to display the settings.
 - Include screenshots and examples where appropriate.
-- If the settings are only available in code, use only the Code tab.
+- If the settings are not available in Altinn Studio, use only the Code tab and add the following shortcode directly under the section heading:
+    {{% notice info %}}
+    The settings for this property is currently not available in Altinn Studio and must be configured manually.
+    {{% /notice %}}
 - Add file path or other info within the code-title shortcode (shown at the top of the code block)
 - Consider highlighting relevant parts of the code
   - Examples: